BBC Earth and David Attenborough have teamed up once more for a new wildlife documentary series, Dynasties.

 Emperor penguins are one of the trickiest of penguin species to be observed in their natural habitat.
 Endemic to Antarctica, the only place they can be seen by interested tourists and travellers is Snow Hill Island, in the Weddell Sea.

-If you don’t fancy a chilly trip down to the Antarctica Peninsula, it’s best to pick a different species of penguin to follow:
+You can see some of the Big White's wildlife on an intrepid Antarctica cruise, but if you don’t fancy a chilly trip down to the Antarctica Peninsula, it’s best to pick a different species of penguin to follow:

 Other species of penguins can be found in their natural habitats in many other places in the southern hemisphere, from the beach-loving African penguins found on the coasts on Namibia and South Africa, to the little blue penguins, yellow-eyed penguins and Fiordland-crested penguins of New Zealand.